mjf1406/slot-scheduler/README.md

 - UI: moved the timeslot buttons to an action menu
 - UX: classes in unassigned classes are now draggable to any order
+- UX: when creating a slot, user can select as many days as they want

 2024/09/17